binarymist/BinaryMistBlog/content/talk/toastmasters-2015-talk-passwords-101.md

 +++
 date = 2015-06-05T07:30:00  # Schedule page publish date.

-tags = ["talk", "cybersecurity", "holistic-info-sec-for-web-developers", "information-security", "infosec", "people-security", "physical-security", "security", "security-weaknesses"]
+tags = ["talk", "cybersecurity", "holistic-info-sec-for-web-developers", "information-security", "infosec", "people-security", "security", "security-weaknesses"]

 summary = """
 In this 5 – 7 minute talk, Kim demonstrates (hands on) how easy it can be to compromise passwords using a collection of techniques.
 Kim discusses how most developers are failing at keeping their end users safe.